Ryukyu dog: Ryukyu Inu Hozonkai

 The Ryukyu Inu Hozonkai (Lit.
 Ryukyu dog Preservation Society) is the breed club for the Ryukyu dog.
 It was founded on 1 April 1990 by Yoshio Aragaki, and is the only Ryukyu dog breed club and the only establishment that recognises the Ryukyu dog thus far.
-The society has become inactive online in recent years, but the club itself still active in and around Okinawa.
+The society has become inactive online in recent years, but the club itself is still active in and around Okinawa.

 As of 1993, three years after the club's formation, there were 134 Ryukyu dogs registered.
 As a preservation and genetic diversity strategy, the club currently has open studbooks and registers dogs on merit if they meet the breed standard.

 Health

-The Ryukyu dog, like all Japanese dog breeds, are relatively healthy dogs overall with few health issues.
+The Ryukyu dog, like all Japanese dog breeds, have relatively few health issues.
 The health conditions for Ryukyu dog aren't well-documented due to the culture of breeding dogs in Japan and Okinawa.
 Western breeders of Ryukyu dog are urged to test for hip dysplasia, elbow dysplasia, patella luxation, glaucoma, Collie eye anomaly (CEA) and hypothyroidism.